tkuska/BreadcrumbsBundle/README.md

-_This project is looking for maintainers - [details here](https://github.com/whiteoctober/BreadcrumbsBundle/issues/106)._
+_This is a fork of [whiteoctober/BreadcrumbsBundle](https://github.com/whiteoctober/BreadcrumbsBundle) maintained for newer Symfony versions.
+See [whiteoctober/BreadcrumbsBundle#106](https://github.com/whiteoctober/BreadcrumbsBundle/issues/106)._

 Installation
 ============